Christoph551/README-Generator/README.md

 - [Questions](#Questions)

 ## Installation
-This uses the inquirer npm package.
-To install the package, navigate to the directory of your project and open the command line.
-Then type `npm i inquirer@8.2.4` to install the package.
+To install, simply navigate to the directory of the project you are working in using the command line.
+Then type `npm i inquirer@8.2.4` to install the npm package.

 ## Usage
-Test
+To begin, open up the command line and change to the desired directory of a project you would like to generate a README.md file for.
+Once you have verified that you are in the correct directory, simply type `node index` to run the application.
+From there, begin by answering each of the questions.The application will take the user's input and generate a README.md file with all of the user's input as soon as the final question has been answered.

 ## Contributing
-Chris
+Chris Simmonds

 ## Test
-Test
+npm run test

 ## Questions